Self Described Happy Couples and Factors

 This study was designed to validate Korean ENRICH (K-ENRICH) Inventory.
 A total sample of 1058 married couples' data was analyzed.
 Internal consistencies of K-ENRICH subscales ranged from .68 to .90 and the coefficients of temporal stability (test-retest) ranged from .57 to .89.
 The results of confirmatory factor analysis indicated that K-ENRICH consisted of 10 factors.
 Model fit indices were acceptable (RMSEA=.065, TLI=.90, and CFI=.92).
 Correlations between FACES-III (Family Adaptability and Cohesion Evaluation Scale 3rd Ed.) and 10 subscales of K-ENRICH ranged from .57-.85.
 Discriminant analysis, which was done for assessing discriminant validity, showed that Positive Couple Agreement (PCA) scores could discern the married satisfied group from the married dissatisfied group with 95.8% accuracy.
 Overall, results found a high internal consistency, test-retest reliability and construct validity.

 Reference: Korean Journal of Christian Counseling, May 2009.

-The Applicability of Western Marital Satisfaction Measures for Couples in Taiwan Based on ENRICH (click here)
+Predictions of Marital Satisfaction in Taiwan (click here)

 Chiung-Tao Shen (2001)